dashingsoft/pyarmor/docs/how-to/protection.rst

     $ pyarmor cfg check_debugger=1 check_interp=1
     $ pyarmor gen --mix-str --assert-call --assert-import --private --pack dist/foo/foo foo.py

-Then protect all the binary files in the output path :file:`dist/foo/` by external tools, make sure these binary files could not be replaced or modified in runtime.
+Then protect all the binary files in the output path :file:`dist/foo/` through external tools, make sure these binary files can not be replaced or modified in runtime.

 Available external tools: codesign, VMProtect